- Start Learning Ruby

 Overview of Loop Control Statements

 In Ruby, loops are fundamental constructs that allow you to execute a block of code multiple times.
 However, sometimes you need to control the flow of these loops beyond simple iteration.
 Loop control statements help manage how loops behave, allowing you to exit, skip, or alter the flow of execution within loops.
-The primary loop control statements in Ruby are break
+The primary loop control statements in Ruby are break, next, and return.

 - Break: Terminates the loop entirely.